Sheikh-A/Shopali/README.md

 ### Users Model

-This module allows controls the users registered for the application.
+This module controls the users registered for the application.
 Functions require {"department":"admin"} to access and has the following methods:
 Admin privaleges are created via the custom middleware file called: "check-role-middleware", created to check if a user's department = admin.

 - `find()`: calling find returns a promise that resolves to an array of all the `users` contained in the database, must be admin to view.